 THIRD BASE: ADRIÁN BELTRÉ

 Beltré is known as a very integral player, for his great offensive power and excellent defensive skills.
-In 20 years in the Majors, he has won four Silver Bats and five Gold Gloves.
-He is still in search of his first champion ring.
-So far, he has connected 462 homers, with 1642 RBIs.
+In 21 years in the Majors, he won four Silver Bats and five Gold Gloves.

 SHORT FIELD: MIGUEL TEJADA